List of Danny Phantom characters: Jack and Maddie Fenton

-Jacob "Jack (voiced by Rob Paulsen) and Madeline "Maddie" (voiced by Kath Soucie) are Danny and Jazz's parents.
-They are professional yet bumbling jumpsuit-wearing ghost hunters who make it their hobby and goal to study and eradicate "all things ectoplasmic".
+Jack (voiced by Rob Paulsen) and Madeline "Maddie" Fenton (voiced by Kath Soucie) are Danny and Jazz's parents.
+They are professional yet bumbling jumpsuit-wearing ghost hunters who make it their hobby and goal to study and eradicate "all things ectoplasmic."
 While they serve as much embarrassment to their children, they are just as well respected and loved by them.
 Despite their obsession with ghost hunting, Jack and Maddie are loving parents who dote on their kids constantly.

 Jack is the most obsessed with ghost-hunting.
 He jumps into action before thinking and can make a bad situation even worse.
-While he can often act clumsy and incompetent, he holds a great deal of courage and is an adequate fighter, at one point clashing toe-and-toe against Vlad Plasmius and defeating him, much to the latter's surprise and embarrassment.
-Jack is a self-proclaimed scientist who has a good amount of technical knowledge, and is able to conjure up ghost gadgets and defense systems built all around the Fenton household.
-He also has a maturity and seriousness that few people recognize and can get serious and show great skill when danger threatens his loved ones.
-In Pt.
-2 of the "Danny Phantom Ten Years Later" video on YouTube, series creator Butch Hartman admits he partially based Jack's appearance and personality off Fred Flintstone.
+While he can often act clumsy and incompetent, he holds a great deal of courage and is an adequate fighter, at one point clashing toe-and-toe against Vlad Plasmius and defeating him In Pt.
+2 of the "Danny Phantom Ten Years Later" video on YouTube, series creator Butch Hartman stated that he partially based Jack off Fred Flintstone.

-Dr. Maddie Fenton (née Green), PhD is an accomplished ninth-degree martial artist who serves as Jack's partner.
+Maddie Fenton (née Grant) is an accomplished ninth-degree martial artist and Jack's partner.
 Similar to Jazz, Maddie is very serious and more level-headed than Jack is, often supporting or trying to keep her husband from causing trouble with his gung-ho attitude, yet she can be aggressive and snappy at times.
-Jazz seems to have inherited her intellect from Maddie as well, as she is a genius scientist who has her fair share of anti-ghost inventions she herself creates alongside Jack; she has degrees in chemistry, engineering, and quantum physics from the University of Wisconsin.
-Maddie is also the parent most likely concerned with Danny and Jazz's education, once sternly telling Danny that "You're a Fenton, Fentons get A's, or in your father's case, B-'s".
+Jazz also seems to have inherited her intellect from Maddie as well, as Maddie herself is a genius scientist who has her fair share of anti-ghost inventions she herself creates alongside Jack; she also has degrees in chemistry, engineering, and quantum physics from the University of Wisconsin.